 I was born December 27, 1982.
 My parents are unknown, but I was believed to have been born at the University of Texas MD Anderson Cancer Research Center in Bastrop, TX.
 When I was just over a year old, I was sent to the Laboratory for Experimental Medicine and Surgery in Primates (LEMSIP) in New York State.
 I remained there for the next 12 years.
 While there, I lived alone in a suspended 5’x5’x7’ steel cage and never saw the outdoors.
 I endured approximately 320 “knockdowns” in which I was darted with ketamine in order to anesthetize me for anything from biomedical research protocols to cage changes.
 I was also subjected to 40 liver biopsies.
 In 1996, LEMSIP closed and I was sent to The Coulston Foundation (TCF), a lab in Alamogordo, NM.
 At TCF I was used in two biomedical research protocols in which I continued to endure frequent “knockdowns.”
 However, unlike at LEMSIP, I was able to live with other chimps and go into outdoor cages at TCF.
-I became best friends with Indie, and we continue to live together to this day.
+I became best friends with Indie, who I lived with until her passing in 2021.

 I was rescued by Save the Chimps in 2002, where I will never be used as a biomedical research subject again.
 I am a warm-hearted chimp with a strong stubborn streak.
 It took me decades to become comfortable with the wide open spaces of the island.
 Previously, I would only venture out to the concrete patio between the building and the island, soaking up the sun there and then returning inside.
 I will now venture out to the island and am used to the feeling of grass between my toes, a sight that brings joy to the faces of the staff.